top of page

 Long v.
 Live Nation Worldwide

 A lawsuit in United States District Court in the Western District of Washington.
-This suit alleges noncompliant accessible seating ticket sales on the NFL Ticket Exchange.
+This suit alleged noncompliant accessible seating ticket sales on the NFL Ticket Exchange.

 Killam et al v.
 City of Seattle